MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-availability-overview.md

 The **Item Availability by Unit of Measurement** page shows the availability of an item in the units of measurement that it is stored in.

 > [!NOTE]
 > To keep this information accurate, you must convert item units of measurement.
 For example, if you purchase an item in one unit of measurement, such as boxes, and you sell items in another unit of measurement, such as pieces, you must use an item journal to convert the units of measurement, or "unbox" items.
-You can use a negative adjustment item journal line to reduce stock in the purchase unit of measurement, for example boxes, and a positive adjustment to increase stock in the sales unit of measurement, for example pieces.
+You can use a negative adjustment item journal line to reduce inventory in the purchase unit of measurement, for example boxes, and a positive adjustment to increase inventory in the sales unit of measurement, for example pieces.

 ## <a name="assembly-availability-page"></a>Assembly Availability Page
 The **Assembly Availability** page shows detailed availability information for the assembly item.
 It opens: